feliiizabeth/Memory-Lane/Post-Grad-Education/Technology-Leadership-Path-to-CIO/1-Leveraging-New-Technology/A.-Keeping-Up-With-Technology-Trends.md

 - Learn from peers and competition to not miss out on emerging technology trends.
 ### Tech to Learn
 - When you teach you open opportunities of interaction.
 Learn from interactions with students of different backgrounds, expertise, interests, and perspectives.

-	- e.g. **Location Based Services**
+> [!EXAMPLE] Location Based Services
-	- One of the speaker's students proposed an online dating platform that relied on user locations.
+> One of the speaker's students proposed an online dating platform that relied on user locations.
+The location-based idea is now used in daily life.

-	- The location-based idea is now used in daily life.
+> [!EXAMPLE] Remote Health
-	- e.g. **Remote Health**
+> One of the speaker's students wanted to track the movements of his elderly parents.
-	- One of the speaker's students wanted to track the movements of his elderly parents.
+>
-	- A rudimentary but effective model demonstrated the possibility of IoT sensors and web technologies, which helped support future remote health environments.
+> A rudimentary but effective model demonstrated the possibility of IoT sensors and web technologies, which helped support future remote health environments.

 - Likewise allow yourself to learn from others who are actively creating and maintaining solutions for organizations.